CoffeCup12/pkgbuild-scanner/README.md

 ## Why LLM-based?

-Existing AUR scanners (aur-guard, ks-aur-scanner, traur) use hand-written rule sets or pattern matchers.
-These catch known bad patterns but miss novel or obfuscated malware. pkgbuild-scanner sends the full PKGBUILD to an Ollama-hosted LLM, which can reason about intent and recognize evasive techniques that no static rule would match.
+Instead of using hard coded patterns,  pkgbuild-scanner sends the full PKGBUILD to an Ollama-hosted LLM, which can reason about intent and recognize evasive techniques that no static rule would match.

 ## Prerequisites